 4.1.4.
 Corrective Justice and Arithmetic Calculation

 Besides the community-based effort to gain harmony and justice which might be achieved with the help of geometrically-calculated distributive, particular justice also offers a means to achieve harmony within the private sphere, which Aristotle labels corrective justice.
 This performs a different role to distributive justice, and is therefore calculated by a different means: arithmetically.
-As corrective justice deals solely with private transactions and contracts (συναλλαγμάτων), it, unlike distributive justice, is not particularly concerned with matters of broader societal consideration, but is rather utilised for correcting, through simple equalisation, the various forms of unjust loss or gain, on the assets transferred between private citizens, not the citizens themselves.
+As corrective justice deals solely with private transactions and contracts (συναλλαγμάτων), it, unlike distributive justice, is not particularly concerned with matters of broader societal consideration, but is rather utilised for correcting, through simple equalisation, the various forms of unjust loss or gain on the assets transferred between private citizens, not the citizens themselves.
 Such equalisation need not acknowledge the types of character, or past actions of the people involved, and therefore equality between the parties is presumed, with corrective justice being sought solely with regards to the immediate unjust actions of either party.
 Aristotle further subdivides corrective justice into two classes, which he calls voluntary (ἑκούσια) and involuntary (ἀκούσια).
 The voluntary private transactions are all financial in nature, while the involuntary private transactions all relate to varying forms of crime.

 4.1.4.1.
 Overview of Voluntary Corrective Justice: Financial Debt

-Looking first at voluntary corrective justice, Aristotle says that these transactions are called such because they are are they entered into voluntarily; furthermore, they do not involve the common stock/assets, but rather are such private transactions as ‘selling, buying, lending at interest (δανεισμός), pledging, lending without interest (χρῆσις), depositing, letting for hire (μίσθωσις).’
+Looking first at voluntary corrective justice, Aristotle says that these transactions are called such because they are entered into voluntarily; furthermore, they do not involve the common stock/assets, but rather are such private transactions as ‘selling, buying, lending at interest (δανεισμός), pledging, lending without interest (χρῆσις), depositing, letting for hire (μίσθωσις).’
 These are not only all financial in nature, but indeed are predominantly concerned with elements of financial debt.
 While lending with or without interest are obvious debt transactions, selling and buying also have the same structure as a debt transaction, albeit one in which the period of inequality or indebtedness is usually extremely fleeting, but may also sometimes be further prolonged by a system of paying the bill at the end of a month, or by allowing payment of a larger expense to be spread over several months.

 Aristotle writes that the largest branch within the field of economic exchange (μεταβλητικῆς) is commerce (εμπορία), which is further divided into three parts, namely ship-owning, transport and marketing.
 Commercial activities, which deals with the importation of commodities lacking in one’s own country as well as the export of surplus products, are labelled ‘things indispensable,’ when their aim is the achievement of grace/favour (χάρις), and at securing the welfare of the state, whereas, when the same acts of commerce have their motive distorted – to aim at profit, for example – they become objectionable.
 The second largest branch within economic exchange, is money-lending (τοκισμός), we are told, which emphasises even further the significance of debt within the financial activities of the polis.
 The third largest form of commercial exchange is labour for hire (μισθαρνία).
 These exchanges of services follow the same structure of a debt transaction as in exchanges of goods.
 Pledging comes next, which, being a promise, creates a temporary state of inequality between equals with the intent to secure some benefit, and as such is a clear debt transaction.
 Likewise with depositing, which also creates inequality with the aim of securing a benefit, but in which, relative to pledging, the gaining and losing parties are inverted.
 Aristotle makes reference to bad consequences which result from not returning a deposit, which alludes to a threat of punishment in order to protect just relations.